ADF Logo

 Congress passed EMTALA and President Ronald Reagan signed it into law in 1986 to ensure that emergency rooms provide care to patients in critical need of medical care who are uninsured or otherwise unable to pay.
 Notably, EMTALA explicitly requires emergency rooms to provide care to pregnant women and their “unborn child[ren].”

-Despite the fact that EMTALA protects life, the Biden administration is manipulating it to demand that doctors take vulnerable lives in violation of Idaho law.
+Despite the fact that EMTALA also protects life, the Biden administration mandated that doctors take vulnerable lives in violation of Idaho law.

-The administration’s brazen disregard for the rule of law is astonishing.
+The administration’s brazen disregard for the rule of law was astonishing.
 EMTALA and Idaho’s law both seek to ensure no one—including an unborn child—is denied care.

-But facts have not deterred the Biden administration from going after Idaho.
+But facts did not deter the Biden administration from going after Idaho.

 How did Idaho’s case reach the Supreme Court?

 In August 2022, a federal district court temporarily blocked Idaho’s law.
-On appeal, a panel of judges on the 9th Circuit Court of Appeals allowed Idaho to enforce its law, ruling that EMTALA neither conflicts with nor overrides the statute.
+On appeal, a panel of judges on the U.S. Court of Appeals for the 9th Circuit allowed Idaho to enforce its law, ruling that EMTALA neither conflicts with nor overrides the statute.
 But a larger en banc panel of the court overturned that decision in an unreasoned, one-sentence order that put Idaho’s law on hold again.

 In light of that ruling, Idaho Attorney General Raúl Labrador, together with ADF and Cooper & Kirk, asked the Supreme Court to prevent the Biden administration from continuing to manipulate EMTALA to override Idaho’s law and force emergency room doctors to take vulnerable lives.
-In January 2024, the Court agreed to hear the case and heard oral argument in April.
+In January 2024, the Court agreed to hear the case and heard oral arguments that April.

 What did the Supreme Court say?